NRI Banking Services

 NRE & NRO Accounts - Meaning, Comparison, Benefits, Taxation

-Non-resident Indians (NRIs) frequently encounter difficulties in managing their finances between India and abroad.
-However, the ultimate solution to this problem is to have an NRE (Non-Resident External Account) and an NRO (Non-Resident Ordinary Account).
-While an NRE account allows NRIs to manage their foreign income with zero tax implications and unrestricted repatriation of funds, an NRO account enables NRIs to manage income earned in India, which does have some tax implications.
+Non-resident Indians (NRIs) often face challenges in managing their finances between India and abroad.
+However, the ideal solution to this problem is to have an NRE (Non-Resident External Account) and an NRO (Non-Resident Ordinary Account).
+While an NRE account allows NRIs to manage their foreign income with zero tax implications and unrestricted repatriation of funds, an NRO account enables NRIs to manage income earned in India, which is subject to tax.

 This blog will provide you with all the information you need to know about NRE and NRO accounts, including their key features and which account to choose based on your financial needs.

-According to the Foreign Exchange Management Act (FEMA), a Non-Resident Indian cannot open a savings account in Indian under his or her name.
+Under the Foreign Exchange Management Act (FEMA), a Non-Resident Indian cannot open a savings account in India in their name.
 Hence, to send remittances to India, NRIs need a bank account; therefore, NRE and NRO accounts exist.

-A non-resident external account is a type of account in an Indian bank where an NRI can deposit their foreign currency in Indian rupees.
-In simpler terms, it is an Indian rupee-dominated account that converts your foreign currency into INR at the time of deposit.
+A Non-Resident External account is a type of account at an Indian bank where an NRI can deposit foreign currency in Indian rupees.
+In simpler terms, it is an Indian rupee–denominated account that converts your foreign currency into INR at the time of deposit.
 One thing to note is that any amount deposited in an NRE account must be earned outside India.

-Like any other bank, there are various types of NRE bank accounts available, including current NRE accounts, recurring accounts, fixed deposit accounts, and savings accounts.
+As with any other bank, there are various types of NRE bank accounts, including current NRE accounts, recurring NRE accounts, fixed deposit NRE accounts, and savings NRE accounts.
 An NRE account can be opened either individually or jointly.
 However, to open it jointly, you need to open it with another NRI, not an Indian resident.

 One thing to keep in mind about NRE accounts is that, since they convert foreign currency into Indian rupees, this process is prone to currency exchange fluctuations.

-To illustrate this concept with an example, let's assume Mr. Sharma deposits a certain amount of US dollars on June 1, 2025, and withdraws his money on June 20, 2025.
+To illustrate this concept, let's assume Mr. Sharma deposits a certain amount of US dollars on June 1, 2025, and withdraws it on June 20, 2025.
 Now, he will either withdraw more or less, depending on how the currency has been fluctuating.

-Non-resident ordinary accounts enable NRIs to deposit the income they have earned in India from sources such as rent, dividends, and pensions.
+Non-Resident Ordinary accounts enable NRIs to deposit income earned in India from sources such as rent, dividends, and pensions.
 There are limitations on repatriating funds from an NRO account; moreover, the interest earned on an NRO account is subject to tax deducted at source (TDS).

 Just like the NRE account, NRIs can also open an NRO account jointly, but this time it can be done with an Indian Resident on a survivor or former basis only.
 However, you can also open an NRO account jointly with an NRI.
 You can also use this account to easily transfer funds from your current non-resident external account to your non-resident ordinary account.